Trusted service for 16mm film reel transfer to digital or DVD

 Does my film have sound?

-You may remember the answer to this, but if you don’t – we have a simple way to tell if a 16mm film reel has audio or not.
+You may remember the answer to this, but if you don’t – here’s the best way to tell if a 16mm film reel has audio or not.

 Read more about finding audio…